mttkllr/irs_refund.py/README.md

     If you encounter this, you will need to wait until the next day to check again.
 *   **Data Storage**: If you choose to save your information to the `.env` file, be aware that your SSN, tax year, filing status, and refund amount will be stored in plain text.
 Ensure that `.env` is included in your `.gitignore` file to prevent accidental commits of sensitive data.
 *   **Browser Drivers**: The script uses `webdriver-manager` to automatically download and manage browser drivers.
 If you encounter issues, ensure you have the chosen browser (Firefox, Chrome, or Edge) installed and that `webdriver-manager` can access the internet to download the appropriate driver.
 *   **IRS Website Changes**: The IRS website structure or element IDs may change, which could break this script.
 If you encounter issues, please check the [IRS "Where's My Refund?" page](https://www.irs.gov/refunds) directly and consider opening an issue or pull request if you can identify the necessary changes.
+*   **Headless Browser**: By default, the script launches the specified browser in headless mode, meaning you will not see the browser window.
+This is done for efficiency and to allow the script to run in environments without a graphical interface.
+If you need to see the browser for debugging, you may need to modify the script's browser configuration.